-The site is surrounded by lush mountainous regions.
+Lush mountainous regions surround the site.
 From the top surface, to the North direction, you can see mount Gede-Pangrango on a clear weather.
 The view is adorable.
 Sometime, visitors are more impressed with the beautiful view than the mystery of the site.

-The accessing road is village road.
-It is already widened, but narrow and winding on some parts.
+The accessing road is the village road.
+It is already widened, but still narrow and winding on some parts.
 A big bus cannot pass the road.
-The biggest vehicle that is able to pass the road is mini or medium sized bus with about 20 seats.
+The biggest vehicle that is able to pass the road is a mini or medium sized bus with capacity about 20 seats.

 The Meaning of Gunung Padang

 Gunung Padang is a type of megalithic site because constructed by many large stones.
 The word megalith come from two ancient Greek words: ‘Megas’ means Great, and ‘Litos’ means Stone.